 - Which launch channel(s) was/were the most effective, why, and which to add/skip for the next launch

-I currently have 12 startup ideas I’ve been playing with or mulling over for the past 15 years – only 2 of which have seen any real fleshing out and coding done.
+I currently have 10 startup ideas I’ve been playing with or mulling over for a LONG time – only 2 of which have seen any real fleshing out and coding done.
 However, NONE of these projects have any current code to work with since I had deleted everything in my last round of ‘this is all crap, I need to start again’.
 So I am essentially starting from scratch but with ideas already ready to go.

 My ideas are:

 - Habit Former

 - Meal Planner and Recipe Keeper

 - Web Development Tutorials